BahaaIbrahim3024/WolX/README.md

 # WolX
-WolX is a website that allows you to upload and store your music and play it also can search for albums or songs. every user has his own Albums and songs, can make favorite albums and songs.
+WolX is a website that allows you to upload and store your music and play it also can search for albums or songs. every user has his own Albums & songs, can make favorite albums & songs and delete songs or album.

 ## Tools:
-Websit Using Django Framework and SqLite3 , front end with HTML5, CSS3, JS, BootStrap.
+Websit Using Django Framework and SqLite3.

+front end with HTML5, CSS3, JS, BootStrap.

 Requirements : Django version 3.1.4.

 ## Website Sections: